 “He does it with his hands, by experience, first in play and then through work.
 The hands are the instruments of man’s intelligence. “ — Maria Montessori

-As parents, we expect certain milestones to be reached as our children grow and develop.
-They begin life as helpless newborns and soon gain control of their bodies and movements.
+As parents, milestone expectations are common concerns as children grow and develop.
+Within a relatively short time, helpless newborns gain control of their bodies and movements.
 Before long, they are grasping, pulling, rolling, crawling and walking.
-It happens right before our eyes and yet we often miss the day-to-day subtleties of their development.
+Meanwhile, these changes happen right before our eyes.
+Unfortunately, we often miss the day-to-day subtleties of their development.

-In a Montessori-inspired prepared environment, children should be encouraged to move about and explore.
-Activities, toys and experiences should be available based on the their ages and abilities.
-The impressions left by hands-on activities and exploration of materials in the environment leave an imprint which will be lasting.
+By design, a Montessori-inspired and prepared environment encourages the child to move and explore.
+First, activities, toys and materials are available based on the their ages and abilities.
+Once engaged in play, the impressions made through hands-on exploration leaves an imprint which will be lasting.
 These imprints become the child’s reference points for continued learning and discovery.